fortrabbit/help/docs/support-tips.md

 reviewed:      2021-08-27
 title:         Path to successful support
 naviTitle:     Support tips
-lead:          "Here are some tips to how to get the answers you need from quickly."
+lead:          "Here are some tips to how to get the answers you need quickly."
 group:         tips
 stack:         all